toppk/saveme/README.md

 ## Status

+* OVERALL - This software is still experimental.
+Not everthing works, but much attention was placed on basic safety.
+            This software should only be used by people who feel comfortable running commands as root that can reformat filesystem.

-* Lowlevel - There are scripts to manage adding partitions to disks, setting up crypto partitions, adding filesystems to partitions.
+* Lowlevel - There are scripts to assist setting up partitions setting up crypto block devices, adding filesystems to partitions.
+There is a tool to help run through all the steps to create a new filesystem on a new disk.

+             See USAGE for more details.

 * Snapshots - There is a tool to manage snapshots with a simple policy.
   	      Gone are the hourly/daily concepts, and replaced with a